nik0lai/psychonomie_nl/src/content/pages/conference.md

 ## NVP PhD Thesis Award

 At the conference, the Society awards a prize for the PhD thesis conducted in the Netherlands that made the most outstanding contribution to scientific knowledge in the field of Brain and Cognition.
 Eligible candidates have obtained a PhD degree from any Dutch university/institute in the roughly two-year time span between the deadlines of the previous and current thesis awards.
 Candidates can self-nominate or be nominated by their (co)promotor.
-The submitted PhD thesis should be original work in the field of Brain and Cognition and related fields, i.e. work in those fields that would typically be suitable for submission for poster and/or oral presentations at the NVP conference. __Deadline for submission: 31 July 2021__.
-Nominations can be submitted via email (<TAC@societyforbrainandcognition.nl>).
+The submitted PhD thesis should be original work in the field of Brain and Cognition and related fields, i.e. work in those fields that would typically be suitable for submission for poster and/or oral presentations at the NVP conference.

 For more information and eligibility criteria, see <a href="/dissertation-award">this page</a>.